-- Adaptations is disabled.
-This feature is not necessary for needs. - 4.
-Change histories are enabled, and set to Always so that all changes are always recorded in need items.
-Other options are available for recording change histories.

-- Categories are the attributes used to characterise the needs.
+- 4. Change histories are enabled, and set to Always so that changes are always recorded in needs.
+Other options are available for recording change histories. - 5.
+Categories are the attributes used to characterise the needs.
 They are discussed in the next section. - 6.
 Frames are large attributes that contain the data inside the item.
 They are discussed in a later section.